WHERE WE GO

-After it's catastrophic eruption in June 1991, Mount Pinatubo has slowly recovered and emerged from the ashes of destruction and has now turned into a top Philippine travel spot.
+After its catastrophic eruption on June 1991, Mount Pinatubo has slowly recovered and emerged from the ashes of destruction and has now turned into a top Philippine travel spot.
 An exhilarating 4x4 vehicle ride will take you to a lahar-filled valley that leads you to a turquoise-colored crater lake, believed to be the domain of the Aeta god, Apo Namalyari.
-This out-of-this-world landscape has been a backdrop for several music videos and movies.
+This out-of-this-world landscape has been a backdrop of several music videos and movies.
 Once you're there, you'll see why, If you have only one day to go out exploring, Mount Pinatubo is the destination for you.

 ≫ Check our options for a Mt.
 Pinatubo day tour.